openhive-network/HAfAH/src/hive_fork/Readme.md

 2. context_id - id of the context in which the table is registered
 3. origin_table_name - name of the registered table
 4. shadow_table_name - name of the shadow table name for a registered table
 5. origin_table_columns - names of origin table's columns
-6. is_attached - True if triggers are enabled ( a table is attached ), False when are disbaled ( a table is detached )

 ### hive.triggers_operations
 Names of operation on origin tables which we can revert